tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 * instead returning a slice will tie the lifetimes

 String slice
 : A reference to a part of a string
+: `&str`
 ```rust
 let s = String::from("hello");
 let len =s.len();